dhcai21/RVHaplo/README.md

 `-e  | --error_rate`

-The sequencing error rate here can be roughly estimated.
-It will not significantly change the result for the bias between it and the ground truth.
+You can input a roughly estimated sequencing error rate.
+It will not significantly affect the SNV detection result as there are post-processing steps.
 And we use 0.1 as the general sequencing error rate for TGS data.

 `-s  | --signi_level`